 Should you be fortunate enough to be of Irish stock, visit this really cool Irish times database to discover your own ancestral point of origin.

 We traveled to Ireland in 2009 and while in Waterford, we decided to visit the Waterford Heritage & Agricultural Museum.
-Interestingly enough, one of their main exhibitions at the time was fittingly enough called “Waterford parted from the sea: the Irish in Newfoundland”.
+Interestingly, one of their main exhibitions was fittingly enough called “Waterford parted from the sea: the Irish in Newfoundland”.

 Relatively speaking, the SE region of Ireland was spared the least from the Irish potato famine (1845-1852).
 While at the museum, we found this particularly poignant.

-Roughly 25% of Newfoundlanders are of direct Irish origin (compared to 14% Canada-wide).
-It is also estimated that about 80% of Newfoundlanders have Irish ancestry on at least one side of their family tree.
+Roughly 25% of Newfoundlanders are of direct Irish origin (compared to 14% Canada-wide) and about 80% of Newfoundlanders have Irish ancestry on at least one side of their family tree.

 Until the turn of the 20th century, Newfoundland was one of the few places outside Ireland where the Irish language was spoken by a majority of the population as their primary language.
 It was very similar to the language heard in the southeast of Ireland centuries ago, due to mass emigration from that area.